ngpal/mangolang/docs/devjournal.md

 - [x] the BIOS then gets executed, which saves the IVT, and loads the Interrupt handlers into memory
   - [x] lets define 8 interrupts for now
     - [x] 0 - print char
-    - [x] 2 - send command to disk
     - [x] rest can `IRET` straight back
   - [x] MMIO definitions for disk and terminal
   - [x] enterrupt handlers can live in sectors 1-8 and will be loaded in by the BIOS
   - [x] user code can live in sector 9-72 (16KB) (64 sectors)
-- [x] split shift instructions to `SHL` and `SHR`
-- [x] immediate instructions for arithmetics and moves
-- [x] imul and idiv subroutines are horribly inefficient. fix that
-- [ ] normal running mode to run at full speed
-- [ ] optimize loading user code

 ## Memory Layout